OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

  - Restrictive measures as of the 11th April will be kept in place for the prediction horizon; the government announced that such restrictive measures will be kept in place until the DATE, PUT LINK!
  - Once people are tested positive and admitted into hospital, they are isolated, not being able anymore of transmitting the infection.

-Moreover, a key assumption of this model is that a persona cannot catch the disease twice; this is still not clear; however, even if this was the case, we expect it not to change too much the dynamics of the epidemics in a first phase, in which a great part of the population is still susceptible anyway.
+Moreover, a key assumption of this model is that a person cannot catch the disease twice; this is still matter of debate; however, even if this were the case, we expect it not to change too much the dynamics of the epidemics in a first phase, in which a great part of the population is still susceptible anyway.
 It would of course matter a lot in the long time dynamics.

 For more details please check :ref:`Epidemic model <Model>`, :ref:`approximate Bayesian computation <Inference>` and :ref:`Data sources <Data>`.